Chesapeake Bay Foundation: Programs

 CBF offers an outdoor education program that has introduced several generations of school children to the Chesapeake Bay through several idyllic outposts along the Bay's shores, such as Fox Island, Smith Island, Bishops Head, and others.
 Children learn the fragile nature of the Bay's ecosystem, and the extent of its watershed, much of which includes their own homes in suburbia.
 CBF also lobbies state and local governments on regulations intended to protect the health of the Bay.

-Along with education and advocacy, the CBF also moves to make the Bay cleaner through restoration and litigation.
-Their mission is to restore the Bay to balance in environmental programs such as planting trees and other greenery, along with restoring oyster populations.
-In litigation, the CBF makes it their mission to hold environmentally negligent companies and organizations accountable for their actions.
+In 2024, the CBF lobbied to stop construction of proposed power lines through Maryland.

 Litigation

 The foundation has litigated multiple cases regarding protection of bay water quality, both at the federal and state level.

 In 2009, CBF filed suit against the US Environmental Protection Agency (EPA) for its failure to finalize a total maximum daily load (TMDL) ruling pursuant to the Clean Water Act that would restrict water pollution from farms, land development, power plants and sewage treatment plants.
 EPA agreed to settle the lawsuit and issued its TMDL for nitrogen, phosphorus and sediment pollution on December 29, 2010.
 This was the largest, most complex TMDL document that EPA had issued to date.
 In early 2011 the American Farm Bureau Federation and other agricultural trade associations, along with the National Association of Home Builders filed suit challenging EPA's authority to issue the TMDL.
 CBF and other organizations (both environmental groups and local governments) filed a motion to intervene in the case.
 In 2013 the Pennsylvania district court judge upheld EPA's authority, and following appeal by the trade associations, the judge's decision was affirmed by the Third Circuit Court of Appeals.
 In 2016 the US Supreme Court declined to hear the case, thereby upholding EPA's authority.

+In the 2010s and 2020s, CBF was involved in lawsuits to stop the relicensing of the Conowingo dam, a hydropower plant that generates emission-free electricity to power 165,000 homes.

 In 2020 CBF filed a lawsuit against EPA for its failure to require the states of New York and Pennsylvania to reduce pollution in the bay.